simonekalb/simonekalb.github.io/about.md

 ---

 I am a software engineer based in [Cagliari](https://www.openstreetmap.org/#map=19/39.21718/9.11334), Italy.
-I've been building professionally for the last 12 years now.
+I've been building professionally applications for the last 12 years now.

 ## Early years

 I started using computers from pretty much 1992/1993, I believe, when I was given a brand new **Amiga 500**.
 It was an incredibily powerful machine and it's still my favorite computer of all time.

 I started thinkering with x86 computers some years later starting from a Intel 486DX2@66Mhz where I was using MS-DOS and Windows 3.1.
 I remember crearly spending hours modifying AUTOEXEC.BAT and CONFIG.SYS and try to free as much as base memory as possible in order to boot some games.
-It was pretty frustrating, but at some point I was be able to make every game run correctly.
+It was pretty frustrating, but at some point I was able to make every game run correctly.

 Then Windows '95 came and although it has some nice features (like **Plug'n'Pray**) and support for high resolution, I knew that existed a free kernel built from a guy in Finland named Linus Torvalds.
 I was confused but I decided to try an operating system build on top of this kernel, packed and distributed freely on the net.
 Its name was Slackware 3.5.